simonmichael/hledger/doc/site/download.md

 processing >50,000 transactions at a time with hledger, cf [#275](https://github.com/simonmichael/hledger/issues/275)).

 2. `stack setup`
-    (if you need GHC, eg on Windows.
+    (if you need GHC installed.
 If you're not sure, run the next command and it will tell you.)

 3. `stack install hledger` (the command-line UI), or\
    `stack install hledger-ui` (the terminal UI; not available on Windows; includes the above), or\